terrabite3/PersistentKsp/README.md

 In this repo, I will be playing a real-time-synchronized game of Kerbal Space Program.

 Whenever I start playing, I will advance the date and time to the current real-word date and time.
 I will not use time warp, quicksaves, reverts, or any other method for breaking causality.

+Some other settings:
+* CommNet is required for probe control
+* Extra CommNet ground stations disabled